Planning and Student Placement

 A Note about Combined Classes

 Combined (or split) class organizations result from imbalances in the number of students in particular grade levels.
 Class size limits are set by the Ministry of Education.
 In today's reality that often means that the school organization needs to include some split classes.
 For example, we might have 41 Grade One students, but the class size limit is 24; we would need to create a Grade One class and a Grade One/Two class with the remainder of the Grade One students and some Grade Two students.
 Depending on the number of students at each grade level, using all of the criteria above may well result in the creation of some split classes.
 Many areas of the student's growth are considered in a student's placement such as: social skill development, physical size, independence in work habits, leadership potential, personal initiative, and organizational skills.
 Consideration is also given to previous placement in a split or combined class.
-Please rest assured that if your child is placed in a split (combined) class the grade appropriate curriculum that is prescribed by the Ministry of Education will be taught.
+Please rest assured that if your child is placed in a split (combined) class the grade appropriate curriculum that is prescribed by the Ministry of Education and Child Care will be taught.

 If there is information that the current classroom teacher and/or the principal does not have and should consider when placing your child, please complete the Parental Information for Student Placement Sheet (link is found at the end) and submit it to the main office no later than May 31.
 Information sheets received after May 31 will not be considered for student placement for the next school year.